victorinchrist/InDecision/index.md

 # Topics

-1. Student Loan
+1. Student Loans
 2. Economy
 3. Immigration & Abortion

+# Student Loans

-# What Are Student Loans?
+## What Are Student Loans?

 Student loans are financial tools that help individuals cover the cost of higher education, including tuition, housing, and other expenses.
 Federal loans, provided by the government, are among the most common, with varying types for undergraduate and graduate students.

-# Why Are Student Loans Important?
+## Why Are Student Loans Important?

 In the United States, student loan debt exceeds $1.7 trillion, affecting nearly 45 million Americans.
 Student debt can impact quality of life, delay home ownership, and even affect career choices.
 This issue has been central to recent presidential debates, with candidates proposing different solutions, including loan forgiveness and income-driven repayment plans.
 Understanding the nuances of student loans—who carries this debt, how it’s distributed across demographics, and how it impacts economic choices—is essential to informed voting on related policy proposals.

-# How Do Student Loans Affect Americans?
+## How Do Student Loans Affect Americans?

 This section will visualize data on student loans by age, education level, institution type, and major.
 We’ll look at: